cch5ng/spacex-launches/README.md

  - 🐛 The launches aren't in order!
 For example, #7 (2010-12-08) appears after #6 (2010-06-04), where did we go wrong?

  > It seems like GraphQL does not return query results in a specific order and on initial searches I didn't see a simple resolution (there might be 3rd party libraries).
 I chose to implement a sorting function to reorder the retrieved launches list by date.
 Due to time constraints, I only used mergeSort but for a more flexible sorting function (for smaller list searching like 45 items), an added condition to check for short lists should default to insertion sort.
+Although I implemented the logic, I did use a version which was refactored with tips from a udemy tutorial by Stephen Grider: https://www.udemy.com/coding-interview-bootcamp-algorithms-and-data-structure/

 ## Your Task